ReliSA/STePSEnHECs-PaCt/catalogue/template.md

 # The Pattern Name

-## Also Known As
+## Also Known As (optional)

-Other names of this pattern, separated by comma, or "n/a".
+Other names of this pattern, separated by comma, if exist.

 ## Category